 - Roughly cut pumpkin, skin-on, to 3cm/1in cubes.
 Toss with remaining roast pumpkin ingredients on a lined baking tray.
 Roast for 30 minutes. (note 2)

-- In a large, deep pan/pot, add 2 tbsp of olive oil, onions and carrots.
+- In a large, deep pan/pot, add 2 tablespoon of olive oil, onions and carrots.
 Cook on medium-low heat until soft.
 About 8 minutes.

 - Add mushrooms and garlic.
 Saute on high for about 2 - 4 minutes or until mushrooms softened.
 Season lightly with salt and pepper.